 - Remove and let cool.

-- Pass the blackberries through a fine mesh sieve or chinois.
+- Pass the blackberries through a fine mesh sieve.
 To do this, smash the berries against the side of the sieve using a spoon.
 Use a different, clean spatula or spoon to scrape the strained liquid on the outside of the sieve into a small to medium sized sauce pot.
 Repeat as many times as necessary.
-You will have about 1 1/4 cups of liquid.
+You will have about 1¼ cups of liquid.

 - Crack the eggs and egg yolks into a medium sized bowl and beat lightly.2 eggs, 2 egg yolks

-- Add the sugar, lemon juice, butter, and salt to the pot with the blackberry puree and heat over low heat until the butter melts.1 cup (200 grams or 7.1 ounces) granulated sugar, 1/2 cup lemon juice (from 2-3 lemons), 8 tablespoons (1 stick or 4 ounces) unsalted butter, cut into cubes, 1 pinch salt
+- Add the sugar, lemon juice, butter, and salt to the pot with the blackberry puree and heat over low heat until the butter melts.1 cup (200 grams or 7.1 ounces) granulated sugar, ½ cup lemon juice (from 2 to 3 lemons), 8 tablespoons (1 stick or 4 ounces) unsalted butter, cut into cubes, 1 pinch salt

-- Turn the heat up just a bit to medium low and heat, stirring, until the mixture has thickened.
+- Turn the heat up just a bit to medium-low and heat while stirring until the mixture has thickened.
 This will take about 10 to 15 minutes, but please consider this time only as a guide, as it will depend on the pot you use and your cooktop.
 You should have a thickened mixture with tiny bubbles just starting to form.
 The classic test of doneness is if you can draw a line with your finger through the curd on the back of your spoon or spatula.
 If your curd is not cooked enough, it will not set in your tart shell.

 - Let the curd cool to room temperature, stirring occasionally to prevent a skin from forming.

 - Preheat the oven to 350°F if not already pre-heated.

 - When both crust and curd are cool to touch, add the blackberry curd to the crust and carefully move it to the oven and bake for 10 minutes.